Sustainability at Greenhost

 Internet freedom projects

 We travel to participate in projects regarding digital security and human rights.
 Through these travels we share knowledge, support partnerships and support development of open source applications.
+Of course afore mentioned policies apply for these travels as well.

 Conclusion